mmistakes/jekyll-theme-basically-basic/README.md

 `<your_project>/_includes` and start editing that file.

-**ProTip:** to locate the theme's files on your computer run `bundle show jekyll-theme-basically-basic`.
+**ProTip:** to locate the theme's files on your computer run `bundle info jekyll-theme-basically-basic`.
 This returns the location of the gem-based theme files.

 ### Customizing Sass (SCSS)